joaquinvanschoren/meta-learn.github.io/2019/index.md

 ## Invited Speakers ##
 - [Pieter Abbeel](https://people.eecs.berkeley.edu/~pabbeel/) (UC Berkeley, Covariant.ai)
+    **Interaction of Model-based RL and Meta-RL**

 - [David Abel](https://david-abel.github.io/) (Brown University)
-- [Jeff Clune](http://jeffclune.com/) (University of Wyoming, Uber AI)
+    **Abstraction & Meta-Reinforcement Learning**
+    Reinforcement learning is hard in a fundamental sense: even in finite and deterministic environments, it can take a large number of samples to find a near-optimal policy.
+In this talk, I discuss the role that abstraction can play in achieving reliable yet efficient learning and planning.
+I first introduce classes of state abstraction that induce a trade-off between optimality and the size of an agent's resulting abstract model, yielding a practical algorithm for learning useful and compact representations from a demonstrator.
+Moreover, I show how these learned, simple representations can underlie efficient learning in complex environments.
+Second, I analyze the problem of searching for options that make planning more efficient.
+I present new computational complexity results that illustrate it is NP-hard to find the optimal options that minimize planning time, but show this set can be approximated in polynomial time.
+Collectively, these results provide a partial path toward abstractions that minimize the difficulty of high quality learning and decision making.

+- [Jeff Clune](http://jeffclune.com/) (University of Wyoming, Uber AI) **How Meta-Learning Could Help Us Accomplish Our Grandest AI Ambitions, and Early, Exotic Steps in that Direction** A dominant trend in machine learning is that hand-designed pipelines are replaced by higher-performing learned pipelines once sufficient compute and data are available.
+I argue that trend will apply to machine learning itself, and thus that the fastest path to truly powerful AI is to create AI-generating algorithms (AI-GAs) that on their own *learn* to solve the hardest AI problems.
+This paradigm is an all-in bet on meta-learning.
+To produce AI-GAs, we need work on Three Pillars: meta-learning architectures, meta-learning learning algorithms, and automatically generating environments.
+In this talk I will present recent work from our team in each of the three pillars: Pillar 1: Generative Teaching Networks (GTNs); Pillar 2: Differential plasticity, differentiable neuromodulated plasticity (“backpropamine”), and a Neuromodulated Meta-Learning algorithm (ANML); Pillar 3: the Paired Open-Ended Trailblazer (POET).
+My goal is to motivate future research into each of the three pillars and their combination.

 - [Erin Grant](https://people.eecs.berkeley.edu/~eringrant/) (UC Berkeley)
+    **Meta-learning as hierarchical modelling**

 - [Raia Hadsell](http://raiahadsell.com/index.html) (DeepMind)
-- [Brenden Lake](https://cims.nyu.edu/~brenden/) (NYU, Facebook AI Research)
+    TBA

+- [Brenden Lake](https://cims.nyu.edu/~brenden/) (NYU, Facebook AI Research) **Compositional generalization in minds and machines** People learn in fast and flexible ways that elude the best artificial neural networks.
+Once a person learns how to “dax,” they can effortlessly understand how to “dax twice” or “dax vigorously” thanks to their compositional skills.
+In this talk, we examine how people and machines generalize compositionally in language-like instruction learning tasks.
+Artificial neural networks have long been criticized for lacking systematic compositionality (Fodor & Pylshyn, 1988; Marcus, 1998), but new architectures have been tackling increasingly ambitious language tasks.
+In light of these developments, we reevaluate these classic criticisms and find that artificial neural nets still fail spectacularly when systematic compositionality is required.
+We then show how people succeed in similar few-shot learning tasks and find they utilize three inductive biases that can be incorporated into models.
+Finally, we show how more structured neural nets can acquire compositional skills and human-like inductive biases through meta-learning.

 ## Organizers ##
 - [Roberto Calandra](https://www.robertocalandra.com/) (Facebook AI Research)